Neuro oncology conditions

 • Energy conservation education

-• Neuropathic pain management (e.g., TENS, desensitization techniques)
+• Neuropathic pain management (e.g., TENS)

 4. Managing Neurological Impairments